navneetankur/random_scripts/README.md

    - converts media files in specified directory using ffmpeg and deletes original. -w means recursively.
 4. sendtomega.bat
    - nothing special, simple command using rclone to copy a folder to mega.
 Assuming there is a directory named megalocal on mega and remote=mega in rclone.
-5. markdown.bat
-   - open a folder in sublime text.
 6. make_index_of_directory
    - recursively traverses the directory and lists files.
 7. scraping/mylib.py - some functions to help with web scraping